Abusayid693/Image-hunter/README.md

 # Task-2
+## Thie app is designed in simplistic UI
 > Pixel API has limit of 200 images/hr if it crosses the limit it may throw error

 ### 1.General UI (Grid layout)